Rick White (climber)

-As climbing equipment was extremely hard to purchase in Australia around this time, Rick White founded Mountain Designs as a way to import gear from the United States.
+As quality rock climbing equipment was extremely difficult to obtain in Australia, Rick White founded Rick's Mountain Shop to import gear from the states and sell to the small local climbing community.
+This later became Mountain Designs. which had its head office, a factory manufacturing soft goods, and a retail shop in Fortitude Valley.
+This building now houses Rocksports Indoor Climbing.

 White was the first person to solo Ball's Pyramid, and did so with a time of 1 hour and 45 minutes.

 Rick White's mountaineering ascents included: